nightblade9/RapidWeb/README.md

 Open the source project and press F5 in VS Code; it should run and show the dashboard.

 Browse to `/HealthCheck` and verify that the database connection check shows `Successful`.

+Note that we're currently using SQLite to simplify deployment.

 # Architecture